--Use of some phonetic aspects, rhythm, accentuation and intonation for the understanding of oral texts.
+- -Use of some phonetic aspects, rhythm, accentuation and intonation for the understanding of oral texts. - -The foreign language as a means of communication and learning. - -Respect and interest in other people.

 For this activity, previously was asked students to form groups of four-five persons because of at the time of this activity, they have to seek information of Roald Dahl; in this activity they must do a presentation as they want, giving an idea or two (by group) of the book's author.
 In this way, all groups will bring something new and in the way that suits them.
 The only condition demanded of them is that when they would make the presentation, all the members had to talk at least once.